Adding user activities

 To add a form to a user activity in an agentic workflow:

-By default, in the General settings for the form, the Instructions toggle switch, which is used to add instructions that are displayed in a chat for the user, is set to on.
-If you prefer not to provide any instructions to the user, set the switch to off.
+Click edit and enter the name of the form.
+By default, in the General settings for the form, the Instructions toggle switch, which is used to add instructions that are displayed in a chat for the user, is set to off.
+If you prefer to provide any instructions to the user, set the switch to on.

-You can add fields to collect information and display information to the user in a chat.
-For more information, see Collect information and Display information.
+You can add fields to collect information from users, present information to users in a chat, and define dynamic rules to control how fields behave based on user input.
+For more information, see Collect from user, Present to user and Dynamic forms.

 To collect information from users in a form, you can add any of the following fields: